 NIOSH REL: 1.0 mg/m3 (as Fe)

-f airborne exposures exceed 1.0 mg/m3 ,a negative pressure air-purifying respirator is recommended.
-Cartridges must be NIOSH / MSHA approved against dusts and mists having TWA than 0.05 mg/m3.
+A negative pressure air-purifying respirator is recommended for airborne exposures exceed 1.0 mg/m3.
+In addition, cartridges must be NIOSH / MSHA approved against dusts and mists having TWA than 0.05 mg/m3.

 Eyewash and safety shower should be available near storage and usage points.